gregdusoli/es6-starter-kit/README.md

-# IMPORTANT
+# Really easy set up

-Your very first action should be run ```npm run begin``` to defined code style based on your project's type.
-This will guide you to obtain an assertive development evironment.
+After you've cloned or downloaded this repo from Github the very first action you should do is run ```yarn begin``` (or ```npm run begin```) to define code style based on your project's type.
+The command above will guide you through a process of definitions about yout project's type, after that will offer you a set of useful features to enforce and accelerate yout job.

+After you've done with the setup process, you can start your environment just typing ```yarn start``` (or ```npm run start```) on your shell command.

 ___
 title: Javascript generic starter boilerplate